Dear Colleague Letter: Non-Academic Research Internships for Graduate Students (INTERN) Supplemental Funding Opportunity

 - Non-profit organizations.

-PIs are encouraged to discuss with the cognizant NSF program director activities that are synergistic with the project scope.
-It is expected that the graduate student and the PI on the NSF grant will work together to identify innovative experiences that add the most educational value for the graduate student on activities that are not already available at the student's academic institution.
-Further, it is expected that the internship will be on-site at the host organization and will be research-focused in a STEM field or in STEM education research.
+PIs are encouraged to discuss with the cognizant NSF program director activities that are synergistic with the NSF project scope.
+It is expected that the graduate student and the PI on the NSF grant will work together to identify innovative experiences that add the most educational value for the graduate student through activities that are not already available at the student's academic institution.
+Further, it is expected that the internship will be research-focused in a STEM field or in STEM education research and will be on-site at the host organization unless a specific exception to this is granted due to extenuating circumstances by the cognizant program officer.

 Internships will involve multi-disciplinary activities that pursue development of innovative cyberinfrastructure approaches specific to advancing science and engineering research.

 - A two-page summary that describes the internship.
-The request must include a concise statement from the graduate student describing how the activity will better prepare her/him to enter the workforce.
+The request must include a concise statement from the graduate student describing how the activity will better prepare the graduate student to enter the workforce.

 - A resume of the graduate student (up to 2 pages) that contains (but not limited to) the following information: